bridgecrew-perf6/deployonheroku/readme.md

-# Stores REST Api
+# Stores Rest API

-This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.
+This is built with Flask, Flask-Restful, Flask-JWT, and Flask-SQLAlchemy

 Deployed on Heroku.